Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Sociability

-The Jindo breed isn’t officially recognized by the AKC.
+The AKC doesn’t officially recognize the Jindo.
 Instead, they’re a part of the AKC’s Foundation Stock Service.
-This means they can’t compete or be shown, which significantly impacts their pricing.
-From a respected breeder with a good reputation, you can expect to find a healthy puppy where the breeder should share the puppy’s health information with you.
-You should also expect to visit the facilities and meet the puppy’s parents before making any payment.
+They can’t compete or be shown, which significantly impacts their pricing.
+From a respected breeder with a good reputation, you can find a healthy puppy, tour the facilities, and get health information about the dog.

-On the other hand, you could search the internet for Jindos that are available for adoption.
-This could save you quite a bit of money and you can be saving a dog’s life at the same time!
+On the other hand, you can visit a shelter or search the internet for Jindos that are available for adoption.
+This could save you quite a bit of money, and you can save a dog’s life at the same time!

-Jindos are known for being loyal pups that love to spend time with their human companions.
-They’re a good option for people who tend to spend a lot of time at home, since they need constant care and affection.
+Jindos are known for being loyal pups who love to spend time with their human companions.
+They’re a good option for people who spend a lot of time at home since they need constant care and affection.

 3 Little-Known Facts About the Jindo